 8. Light Contrast

+Reclaimed oak is prized for many reasons, but when it comes to the kitchen it’s because of its extreme durability and stability.
+The woods are full of character from the natural slow growth cycle as well as the decade spent of life in a hay barn.
 This kitchen features a lot of dark wood and rich colors.
 A dark countertop would only overwhelm the room, so this antique oak countertop provides a much needed contrast.
 The lighter finish of the countertop helps it hold its own in a room full of wood finishes, but the color is unique to the area, which also lets it stand out.

 9. Antique Accent

 Kitchens today don’t just feature a single countertop area and sink.
-Instead, they have different countertop materials and an additional bar or utility sinks for added function.
+Instead, they have different countertop materials and additional bar or utility sinks for added function.
 This little utility sink nook has an antique pine countertop that helps create a cozy feeling.
 The patina of the wood matches the finish of the cabinet perfectly, while also complementing the small tile backsplash.